 Federal Direct Parent Loan (PLUS)

 Annual available amount: Cost of attendance minus other aid.
-Repayment of principal and interest (fixed at 7.6%) generally begins once the loan is fully disbursed (paid out).
+Repayment of principal and interest (fixed at 7.595%) generally begins once the loan is fully disbursed (paid out).
 However, parents may request a deferment while their child is enrolled at least half-time and for an additional six months after the child graduates, leaves school, or drops below half-time enrollment.
 During any period when the parent is not required to make payments, interest will accrue on the loan.
 Parents may choose to pay the accrued interest or allow the interest to be capitalized (added to the loan principal balance) when they have to start making payments.
 Parents have a choice of repayment plans.
 Federal Direct Parent Loans have a loan fee of 4.248.

 Qualifications: Parent must be credit worthy, as determined by the credit check performed by the U.S. Department of Education.